 Should you consider blogging?
-That is a good question.
+Has that idea ever seem interesting to you?
 I saw some statistics recently that would scare off a saner person:

 - Up to 80% of Blogs are abandoned within the first month

 - 20% of bloggers update their blog every single day

 - There are over 190 million blogs on the Internet

 - There are over 136 million domain names registered

 I have a desire to write and blogging satisfies that need.
 My favorite courses in high school and college were those involving creative writing.
 It took me nearly seven years but I finished and self-published an Arizona travel book for family and friends.
 For awhile last year I took part in a writing group that met twice a month.
 I didn't stick with the group, but it re-lit my passion to write.
 All I lacked was a direction and an outlet I would enjoy.
 I found it in blogging.

 .
 Blogging can take a lot of time.
 Like any new hobby or pursuit there is a learning period that gobbles up the hours.
 Writing doesn't flow from my keyboard.
 Sometimes it is a real struggle to fill a page with something I am willing to put in front of others.